jeppiebarroga/office-ui-fabric-ios/README.md

 ###Icons Guidelines###

-To be consistent with other design tokens you can use recommended sizes with specific line weight:
+To be consistent with other design tokens you can use recommended sizes with specific line weights:
 ```
 TabBar Icons: 30x30pt, line weight: 1
 Toolbar Icons: 28x28pt, line weight: 1
 NavigationBar Icons: 20x20pt, line weight: 1
 ```

 We recommend to use outline icons instead of solid.
-However, you can still use solid icons for showing different states of icon (following / not following).
+However, you can still use solid icons for showing different states of an icon (such as following / not following).

 ##Native Controls Customization##